Close Menu

 Voice feedback is short and clear, with multilingual support.
 The scene where the voice prompt appears can be adjusted in the secondary menu of the APP settings.
 By double-clicking the noise cancellation button, you can turn on the Bass UP function.
 After the Bass UP function is turned on, the sound of the Soundcore Space Q45 will be slightly warmer, increasing the low-frequency quantity sense and thickness.
 The built-in sound effects do not conflict with all noise cancellation modes, sound effects modes, equalizers, etc., and belong to a higher-level adjustment.

-Noise Cancellation & Call
+Active Noise Cancellation (ANC) & Calls

 The noise cancellation depth of the headphone is good, basically second only to those top-level products such as Apple AirPods Max, Sony WH-1000XM4, and Sony WH-1000XM5.
 The gap is only felt in the 50-60Hz band.
 In addition, the depth of the mid-low frequency is sufficient to meet the requirements.
 At the same time, the Soundcore Space Q45 should be the first time in China’s over-earnoise cancellation headphones to have this level of noise cancellation bandwidth coverage.
 And the ear pressure is not too high.
 Compared to the Soundcore Life Q35, that’s a significant improvement.